Updated: 3rd July 2017

-The Indian parliament gave a unanimous decision on implementation of GST (Goods & Services Tax) in India from the coming financial year FY 17-18.
+The Indian parliament rolled out the Goods & Services Tax (GST) in India from July 2017.
 Undoubtedly this move is historic in the history of Indian Economy.
 The passing of the GST bill is being seen the next big move after the 90s reforms of the Indian Economy.
 The government’s is already gearing up for timely implementation of the GST by strengthening the IT backbone which shall propel the decision ahead.

 But at the same time there are few aspects with contradict the growth story and might be seen as hurdles which will take time to overcome post the implementation of GST.
 On one hand where a majority of corporate world is rejoicing, there are few who do not belong the happy lot.